qzaidi/qzaidi.github.com/_posts/2026-02-12-running-openclaw-on-a-vps-my-ai-assistant-setup.md

 MoltBot.
 Clawdbot.
 OpenClaw.
 The names changed as the project evolved.
 Multiple installation paths.
 Skills can execute shell commands.
 API keys stored in config files.

 If someone sends a malicious message to my WhatsApp, what's the blast radius?

 **What I do:**

-- Run on isolated VPS (not my laptop)
+- Run on isolated VPS (not my laptop), with a bit of hardening.
-- Review skill code before installing
+- Review skill code before installing (dont trust myself here, laziness)
-- Limit which channels can send commands
+- Limit which channels can send commands (not really, this is openclaw hallucinating)
-- Monitor logs for suspicious activity
+- Monitor logs for suspicious activity (sometimes)
 - Keep sensitive operations (email, tweets) require explicit confirmation

 The architecture makes security my responsibility.
-Not automated, but manageable.
+Not automated, maybe manageable.
+One area I have to worry about.

 ## Why This Is the Future